wismh/Qp/docs/qplus-language.md

 ```
 as async break const continue dyn else enum extern false fn for
-if impl in let loop match mod mut new null pub return struct
+from if impl in let loop match mod mut new null pub return struct
 trait true type use variant while
 ```